projectara/greybus-spec/source/device_class.rst

-The Greybus battery voltage response contains the status byte and a 4-byte value that represents the voltage of the battery being controlled, in µV as defined in table :num:`table-battery-voltage-response`.
+The Greybus battery voltage response contains the status byte and a 4-byte value that represents the voltage of the battery being controlled, in |mu| V as defined in table :num:`table-battery-voltage-response`.

 .. figtable::